xorblo-doitus/KeybindRemap/addons/keybind_remap/README.md

 Action Icon is not necessary)

+## Localization

+Default translations can be found in `res://addons/keybind_remap/translations`

 ## Godot version

 Godot 4.1.1, may not work with 4.0, wont work with 3.x

+## Development Status

+Mostly complete.
+Some improvements are still possible.

 ## Credits: